VW P0108 Code Manifold Air Pressure (MAP) Barometric Pressure Sensor

 Can a bad MAP sensor throw a code?

-Yes, a bad MAP sensor can throw more than one code: Here are a couple of common fault codes triggered by a bad MAP sensor:
+Yes, a bad MAP sensor can throw more than one code.
+Here are a couple of common fault codes triggered by a bad MAP sensor:

-• P0108 – Manifold absolute pressure (MAP) sensor/barometric pressure (BARO) sensor – high input
+- P0108 – Manifold absolute pressure (MAP) sensor/barometric pressure (BARO) sensor – high input

-• P007D – Charge error coolant temperature circuit high bank 1
+- P007D – Charge error coolant temperature circuit high bank 1

 Can you clean a MAP sensor?

-You can clean a MAP sensor with electric parts cleaner.
+You can clean a MAP sensor with an electric parts cleaner.
 Cleaning the MAP sensor does not always work.

 We hope you find the VW P0108 Code Manifold Air Pressure (MAP) Barometric Pressure Sensor guide helpful.
 Check these troubleshooting and repair guides for more help on your Volkswagen.